Judge's order releasing Trump's tax returns and blasting 'repugnant' immunity claim put on hold

 Marrero’s decision would have forced Mazars to start turning over documents on Monday afternoon, but the appeals court said the case had “unique issues,” justifying a delay.

-An appeal could be heard as soon as this month.
+The court said it may hear Trump’s appeal as soon as the week of Oct.
+21 to 25.
 Trump has not been accused of criminal wrongdoing.

-Two committees of the Democratic-controlled U.S. House of Representatives have separately subpoenaed Deutsche Bank AG (DBKGn.DE) for Trump’s financial records, which include tax returns.
+Two committees of the Democratic-controlled U.S. House of Representatives have separately subpoenaed Deutsche Bank AG for Trump’s financial records, which include tax returns.

 “The Radical Left Democrats have failed on all fronts, so now they are pushing local New York City and State Democrat prosecutors to go get President Trump,” Trump tweeted after Marrero’s decision.
 “A thing like this has never happened to any President before.
 Not even close!”